If there’s one thing we should have learned over the last 12 years of college basketball, it is this: Write off Bo Ryan at your own peril.

 But this was going to be the year.
 The Badgers were being written off all over the place and why not?

 Jordan Taylor graduated.
 Point guard Josh Gasser blew out his knee before the season.
-Wisconsin lost four non-conference games, including one at home—where they never lose—to Virginia.
+Wisconsin lost four non-conference games, including one at home—where they best online casino never lose—to Virginia.

 That, added to the fact that the Big Ten was loaded this year, with Indiana, Michigan and Minnesota all ranked in the top 10 heading into the conference regular season, with Ohio State, Michigan State and Illinois all being highly touted, and yeah, Ryan’s guys were in big trouble.